vitaly-t/manakin/README.md

 change their output color, but never the format.

 <br/>
-You can either change colors globally, for the entire process, or use them locally.
+You can either set colors globally, for the `console` object, or use them locally.

 <br/><br/>
 minimum code &#10004; no dependencies &#10004;